 This document is in line with Brookfields School's policy and embraces the ethos set out in the school's mission statement and the national "Every Child Matters" framework.
-It follows guidelines set out in the following documents:
+The consortium of 11 Cheshire special schools liaise with the British Institute of Learning Disabilities (BILD) to ensure that our positive behaviour support policy follows guidelines set out in a number of documents, and that we are aware of up-to-date guidelines and legislations available to support with Positive Behaviour Support, Restrictive Physical Interventions and Education Acts.